 Truncation and/or fragmentation of reported frame body in Beacon report(#294)

-If a Reported Frame Body subelement in a Beacon report would exceed the maximum subelement size or would cause the Measurement Report element in the Beacon report to exceed the maximum element size, and the STA transmitting the Beacon report supports Reported Frame Body subelement fragmentation, the Reported Frame Body subelement shall be fragmented as follows:
+If a Reported Frame Body subelement containing a Beacon report would exceed the maximum subelement size or would cause the Measurement Report element containing the Beacon report to exceed the maximum element size, and the STA transmitting the Beacon report supports Reported Frame Body subelement fragmentation, the Reported Frame Body subelement shall be fragmented as follows:

-The payload of the Reported Frame Body subelement is fragmented across two or more Beacon reports
+The payload of the Reported Frame Body subelement is fragmented into two or more Reported Frame Body subelements

-A Reported Frame Body Fragment ID subelement is present in each Beacon report
+A Reported Frame Body Fragment ID subelement is present in each of the Reported Frame Body subelements

-The Beacon Report ID subfield in the Reported Frame Body Fragment ID subelement of each Beacon report is the same, and is different from that of Beacon reports corresponding to a different reported frame
+The Beacon Report ID subfield in the Reported Frame Body Fragment ID subelement of each of the Reported Frame Body subelements is the same, and is different from that of Reported Frame Body subelements corresponding to a different Beacon report

-The Fragment ID Number subfield in the Reported Frame Body Fragment ID subelement of the first Beacon report is set to 0 and is incremented by 1 for each subsequent Beacon report
+The Fragment ID Number subfield in the Reported Frame Body Fragment ID subelement of the first Reported Frame Body subelement is set to 0 and is incremented by 1 for each subsequent Reported Frame Body subelement of containing a fragment of the Beacon report

-The More Frame Body Fragments field in the Reported Frame Body Fragment ID subelement is set to 1 in all except the last Beacon report
+The More Frame Body Fragments field in the Reported Frame Body Fragment ID subelement is set to 1 in all except the last Reported Frame Body subelement

-Elements in the Reported Frame Body subelement are not truncated, split across two Beacon reports, or omitted
+Elements in the Reported Frame Body subelement are not truncated, split across two Reported Frame Body subelements, or omitted

-NOTE 1—This means the last element in the Reported Frame Body subelement of each Beacon report is a complete element.
+NOTE 1—This means the last element in the Reported Frame Body subelement is a complete element.

 NOTE 2—The STA requesting a Beacon report must support Reported Frame Body subelement (de)fragmentation unless it sets the Reporting Detail subelement in the Beacon request to ensure the STA sending the Beacon report does not use fragmentation.

-If a Reported Frame Body subelement in a Beacon report would exceed the maximum subelement size or would cause the Measurement Report element in the Beacon report to exceed the maximum element size, and the STA transmitting the Beacon report does not support Reported Frame Body subelement fragmentation, reported elements shall be truncated or omitted as follows to make them fit:
+If a Reported Frame Body subelement containing a Beacon report would exceed the maximum subelement size or would cause the Measurement Report element containing the Beacon report to exceed the maximum element size, and the STA transmitting the Beacon report does not support Reported Frame Body subelement fragmentation, reported elements shall be truncated or omitted as follows to make them fit:

 A TIM element may be truncated such that only the first 4 octets of the element are reported and the element Length field is modified to indicate the truncated length of 4.